o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/game-metrics-heatmap-analytics-intro.md

 1. Click **Save**\.

-## Creating Screenshots of Your Level<a name="cloud-gem-game-metrics-heatmaps-creating-screenshots-of-game-level"></a>
+## Creating Screenshots of Your Level {#cloud-gem-game-metrics-heatmaps-creating-screenshots-of-game-level}

 You can create a top\-down screenshot of your level to use with the heatmap overlay\.